renovatebot/renovate/website/docs/configuration-options.md

 ## gradle-wrapper

-Wether Renovate should upgrade the version of gradle specified in the wrapper.
+Configuration for Gradle Wrapper updates.
+Changes here affect how Renovate updates the version of gradle in the wrapper, not how it uses the wrapper.

 ## group